cloudflare/cloudflare-docs/content/waf/custom-rules/create-dashboard.md

 6. Under **If incoming requests match**, use the **Field** drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for **Field** is compared to the value you specify for **Value** using the operator selected in **Operator**.

-7. Select the rule action from the **Choose action** drop-down list.
+7. Under **Then take action**, select the rule action in the **Choose action** dropdown.
 For example, selecting _Block_ tells Cloudflare to refuse requests that match the conditions you specified.

 8. (Optional) If you selected the _Block_ action, you can [configure a custom response](#configuring-a-custom-response-for-blocked-requests).

-9. To save and deploy your rule, select **Save and Deploy**.
+9. To save and deploy your rule, select **Deploy**.
 If you are not ready to deploy your rule, select **Save as Draft**.

 ## Configuring a custom response for blocked requests